 After the puppy is comfortable with walking around the house wearing the leash, it is time for you to pick up the end of the leash for a few minutes.

-You should not try to walk the puppy on the leash; simply hold the end of the leash and follow the puppy around as he or she walks around.
+You should not try to walk the puppy on the leash; simply hold the end of the leash and follow the puppy around they walk around.

 During puppy collar and leash training you should try to avoid situations where the leash becomes taut.
 Any pulling or straining on the leash should be avoided as well.
 It is fine for the puppy to sit down.